 Quitting cigarettes is tough, we know, but meds can help.

 There are six FDA-approved medications to help people quit smoking, Tindle said.
-Three are over-the-counter; the rest require a prescription.
+Three are over-the-counter.
+The rest require a prescription.

 Over-the-counter nicotine replacement products: